networknext/next/docs/what_benefit_does_network_next_provide_for_games.md

 <img width="1112" alt="image" src="https://github.com/networknext/next/assets/696656/3c00fd6f-8825-430c-b34a-bac37c68d916">

+In this case, acceleration of latency that is already below 100ms is pointless, however, players above 100ms should be reduced below 100ms where possible.

 ## We accelerate players only when it matters

 Network Next is designed to solve this problem.
-When a player is routed the wrong way or encounters higher packet loss or jitter than usual, we route them anothre way.
-We combat packet loss by sending packets redundantly down multiple distinct routes, and we only accelerate players when they would otherwise experience